Freshmichaelj/game/README.md

 # Tracking Version Control

 Once cloning, it's important for Github to be able to notice exactly what you're changing.
 To track everything what we do, do the following commands.

+1. git lfs track ".uasset"
+2. git lfs track ".umap"
+3. git lfs track ".uplugin"

+# Pushing, Pulling, and Commiting.

+To PULL:
+1. 'git pull'

+To PUSH:
+1. git status (will be red now to show that has not been added)
+2. git add -A
+3. git -status (will be green now to show that has been added)
+4. git commit -m "" (inside of quotes, describe what you did)
+5. git push

+congrats, you have officially pushed, now other people can pull!